landonwest815/landonwest815/README.md

 ### Hi there 👋
-Below you can find the following projects:
+Below you can find the following projects I've developed in my courses at the University of Utah:

 1. BlackJack Educational App
     - Written in C++